Advanced Professional Certificate in Law and Business

 We reserve the right to close admission to the program should we reach a capacity constraint.
 Thus, we encourage interested students to indicate their interest in the program as soon as possible.
-You may now enroll by submitting registration documents and a deposit of US $250.
+Upon enrollment we require a deposit of US $250.
 Registration forms and deposits must be received by May 15th to hold your place in the class.
-The deposit will count towards your tuition fees.
-Registration forms for summer 2014 may be downloaded here.
+The deposit will count towards your tuition.
+Registration for Summer 2015 will open in February.

 Housing for the summer session will be available in the Law School residence halls at standard rates.
 Since APCLB students often enroll after the summer housing deadline, a number of rooms have been set aside for them.
 These are issued on a first-come, first-serve basis.
 After enrolling in the APCLB, students will be contacted regarding their housing needs.
 For more information on NYU housing please review the website, http://www.law.nyu.edu/depts/housing/summerliving.